 3. What will happen to Erasmus students?

-If the UK exits the EU with an agreement, it will continue to take part in Erasmus+ until the programme ends in 2020.
+The UK will continue to take part in Erasmus+ until the programme ends in 2020.
 This means that students and teachers will be able to take part in funded mobility programmes until the end of the 2020-2021 academic year.

 4. Do I need a visa to study in the UK?